aws-samples/sample-scribe-ai/README.md

 #### Deploy Events Lambda Function

-The Lambda function that runs async events is automatically deployed during the `terraform apply` process as part of the Infrastructure as Code (IaC).
+This Lambda function that runs async events is automatically deployed during the `terraform apply` process as part of the Infrastructure as Code (IaC).
 The project architecture maintains a clear separation between infrastructure and application code.
 This design decision allows for different deployment frequencies: infrastructure changes less frequently, while application code can be updated more often.

 This separation enables a streamlined CI process for application code updates (implementation of which is left to the reader), without requiring frequent infrastructure redeployments.
 The result is a more efficient and less risky development workflow that accommodates the different change cadences of infrastructure and application components.